hoho0001/mad9135/docs/modules/week7/README.md

 - Watch all the videos listed on this page
 - Start working on the React Project
-- Continue your work on the 3rd Hybrid
+- Continue your work on the Mocha Chai Hybrid